Should You Use QuickBooks For Rental Properties?

 With that said, there’s a reason why QuickBooks is the leading personal accounting software.
 It’s an excellent solution for tracking your business’s income and expenses.
 This is why some landlords (typically those who have other sources of income as well as rental properties) choose to use QuickBooks in conjunction with Landlord Studio.
 Combining the two allows them to gain a complete overview of both their personal finances and their real estate accounts.

-To help you use both together effectively, we’ve developed some advanced reports that you can export from the Landlord Studio app as .pdf or .csv files.
+To help you use both together effectively, we’ve developed some advanced reports that you can export from Landlord Studio as .pdf or .csv files.
 You can save these to your device or send them straight to your accountant from the app.

-Landlord Studio’s Reports
+About Landlord Studio’s Reports

 We currently have more than 15 reports in Landlord Studio and are constantly improving these and adding new ones to the system.
 Every report is fully customizable and can be filtered by property and unit, income category, expense category, and date range.